DanielBMarkham/Info-Ops3/README.md

 # Info-Ops3
-Text for the e-book Info-Ops III - Critical Path Learning At Scale
+Text for the e-book Info-Ops III - Critical Path Learning At Scale.